($648) Cost to ship a car from Kansas City, MO to Madison, WI

 The best Kansas City to Madison car shipping companies

-We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Kansas City to Madison:
+We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Kansas City to Madison:

 - Best for Real-Time Tracking: Nexus Auto Transport